genesistoxical/pruebas/README.md

 To compile the installer you need [Inno Setup](https://jrsoftware.org/isinfo.php), the files are located in the [installer src](/installer%20src) folder.
 You just need to open the project (Installer.iss) and compile it, unless you want to make a change.
 When finished, it will leave a folder called Output in the same location.

 >* Please note that you must first compile the source code in Visual Studio to get the binaries, otherwise you will get a [📍Compiler Error](https://github.com/genesistoxical/drop-icons/issues/3).
->* Alternatively, you can download the compiled app from the Drop Icons [page](https://genesistoxical.github.io/drop-icons/).
+>* Alternatively, you can download the compiled app from the Pixie Cursors [page](https://genesistoxical.github.io/pixie-cursors/).

 .iss Get the files that are needed within their folder and/or the Release folder (due to relative paths).